-Count on this hydrating gel to be safe for the earth as well as your whole family, babies included!
-It’s hypoallergenic, free of harsh chemicals or irritants, made in the United States of America, and B-Corp certified.
+Count on this hydrating gel to be safe for your whole family, babies included!
+It’s free of harsh chemicals or irritants, made in the United States of America, and B-Corp certified.

 Last but not least, it’s worth mentioning the many different uses of this aloe vera gel.
 Of course, you can apply it to your skin after sun exposure (don’t forget mineral sunscreen while you’re in the sun!).

 But you can also use it in the following ways: